 Dr. E. T. Ellison Scholarship

 This scholarship was established in memory of Dr. E.T.
 Ellison of Texarkana by his children, Dr. E.T.
 Ellison, Jr, Class of 1973, and Mrs. Mary Ellison Becker.
 Dr. Ellison was chairman of the Department of Obstetrics and Gynecology at UAMS (1947-1948) when he left to help found the Collum-Carney Clinic in Texarkana.
 He continued to maintain his academic interests while pursuing his career as an excellent clinician.
 He loved both the intellectual mastery of the medical sciences and the application of that mastery to the relief of human suffering.
 In addition to publishing numerous articles in his field, Dr. Ellison had a well-developed grasp of all aspects of medicine.
 He was an extremely gifted technical surgeon and attributed his skill in that area to his emphasis on economy of motion.
 He was always very energetic, open to new ideas, and attentive to the complaints of patients and suggestions of colleagues.
 Above and beyond his love of medicine and patient care, he had a wide range of interests.
 He was an accomplished artist, civic supporter, and an avid golfer—one of the few people ever to score a hole-in-one playing left-handed and later to score one playing right-handed.
 The Ellison family desire that this scholarship be provided to medical students who share his passions and ideals.
 Preference is given to an entering first-year student from the Texarkana area who demonstrates academic excellence and financial need.
-The inaugural award was presented in 1994 to Robert Lloyd Stuckey of Texarkana.
+The inaugural award was presented in 1994.

 Deborah Flowers Fawcett, M.D., Memorial Scholarship